Software-Improvement-Group/sigridci/docs/faq.md

 ### I'm receiving an error message about UnicodeEncodeError

-In some environments Sigrid CI can produce the following error:
+In some environments, Sigrid CI can produce the following error:

     UnicodeEncodeError: 'charmap' codec can't encode characters

 This happens when Sigrid CI tried to provide command line output that includes UTF-8 characters, but `stdout` is unable to display such errors.
 This can be solved by adding the `export PYTHONIOENCODING=utf8` environment variable.

+### I'm reciving an error message about dubious ownership in repository

+This message occurs when the (Linux) user that cloned your Git repository is different from the (Linux) user that is running the CI job.
+This scenario is pretty uncommon, in the majority of cases the entire CI pipeline is performed with the same user.
+If you see this error, you can add `git config --global --add safe.directory <repository-dir>` to tell Git it is safe to trust the directory to which the repository was cloned.
+Note you need to provide the directory's absolute path, Git will not allow `.`.

 ## Infrastructure and security questions